1802 United States elections

-The 1802 United States elections occurred in the middle of Democratic-Republican President Thomas Jefferson's first term, during the First Party System.
+Elections were held in the middle of Democratic-Republican President Thomas Jefferson's first term, during the First Party System.
 Members of the 8th United States Congress were chosen in this election.
 Democratic-Republicans picked up several seats in both chambers of Congress, solidifying their control over the House and Senate.

 In the House, 36 seats were added following the 1800 census.
 Democratic-Republicans gained many seats, increasing their majority.

 In the Senate, Democratic-Republicans won major gains, increasing their previously-narrow majority.